 Published online: December 7, 2019

-Arginine-AP was induced by two hourly intraperitoneal injections of 4.0 g/kg L-arginine.
-At 2 h after the last injection of L-arginine, normal saline (vehicle) or 50 μg/kg or 250 μg/kg irisin was administered through intraperitoneal injection.
-The animals were sacrificed 69 h after irisin treatment (i.e. 72 h after the first injection of L-arginine).
-Blood and tissue samples were collected.
-Intestinal injury, apoptosis, oxidative stress, endoplasmic reticulum stress levels as well as systemic inflammation were measured.
+AP was induced in male adult mice by two hourly intraperitoneal injections of L-arginine.
+At 2 h after the last injection of L-arginine, irisin (50 or 250 μg/kg body weight) or 1 mL normal saline (vehicle) was administered through intraperitoneal injection.
+The animals were sacrificed at 72 h after the induction of AP.
+Intestinal injury, apoptosis, oxidative and endoplasmic reticulum (ER) stress were evaluated.

 Administration of irisin significantly mitigated intestinal damage, reduced apoptosis, and attenuated oxidative and ER stress in AP mice.
-In addition, irisin treatment also effectively downregulated serum TNF-α and IL-6 levels and alleviated injury in the pancreas, liver and lung of AP mice.
-Until now, the exact molecular mechanism by which irisin alleviates intestinal injury in AP remains unknown.
+In addition, irisin treatment also effectively downregulated serum tumor necrosis factor-alpha and interleukin-6 levels and alleviated injury in the pancreas, liver and lung of AP mice.

 Irisin-mediated multiple physiological events attenuate intestinal injury following an episode of AP.
 Irisin has a great potential to be further developed as an effective treatment for patients with AP.